supermeap123/SplinterTreev4/README.md

 ## ✨ Features

 ### Core Features
-- **Multi-Model Support**: Access to various AI models through OpenRouter and OpenPipe.
+- **Multi-Model Support**: Access to various AI models through OpenRouter, OpenPipe, and Groq.
 - **Direct Message Support**: Full support for private messaging with the bot, with automatic model routing.
 - **Streaming Responses**: Real-time response streaming with 1-3 sentence chunks for a more natural conversation flow.
 - **Shared Context Database**: SQLite-based persistent conversation history shared between all models.